 Lower-body with upper-body assisting to create balance and momentum.

 - Turkish getup

 If you do not throw any rotational work in your workouts you’ll be as stiff as a board, these exercises loosen up your muscles and are key to good performance all-round.

 What is the difference between pushing and pressing in fitness terms?

-If we look at some online article about the difference between pushing or pressing a button, the consensus seems to be that pressing implies a downward motion, whereas pushing is an outward motion, errr, that doesn’t help us much.
+If we look at some online articles about the difference between pushing or pressing a button, the consensus seems to be that pressing implies a downward motion, whereas pushing is an outward motion, errr, that doesn’t help us much.

-Lets get some help from the dictionary:
+Let’s get some help from the dictionary:

-- pressing is the application of pressure by a press or other means
+- Pressing is the application of pressure by a press or other means

-- pushing is the act by which something is pushed
+- Pushing is the act by which something is pushed

 I’m still confused!
-Hell I wouldn’t mind if we just threw the pushing category into the pressing category, join the Brits and call push-ups press-ups.
+Hell, I wouldn’t mind if we just threw the pushing category into the pressing category, join the Brits and call push-ups press-ups.
 Or at least get a clear definition of the difference between the two.